Ekleog/toboggan/README.md

 `toboggan` is a sandboxing program that asks the user when the sandboxed program tries to do something unexpected, allowing for incomplete policies.

+***Note: This project no longer works with recent Linux kernels.
+It should be possible to make it work again, but I do not have time for it right now.
+Feel free to try fixing the second src/seccomp.rs test, as it is probably where the issue is coming from; I'll be happy to accept any PR fixing it.***

 ***Note: This project currently works but is not polished at all.
 You may want to have a look at [Mbox](https://people.csail.mit.edu/nickolai/papers/kim-mbox.pdf) that appears,